containerbuildsystem/atomic-reactor/README.md

 If you would like to build your images within containers, you need to obtain images for those containers.
 We call them build images. dock is installed inside and used to take care of build itself.

 At some point, these will be available on docker hub, but right now, you need to build them yourself.

-Here's how:
+### installation from git

 ```bash
 $ dock create-build-image --dock-local-path ${PATH_TO_DOCK_GIT} ${PATH_TO_DOCK_GIT}/images/privileged-build privileged-buildroot